MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-sign-in-users.md

 When a user navigates to the `/login` URL in your app, Flask invokes the view function that handles the request to render the `login.html` template.
 Inside `login()`, you call the `auth.log_in` function with a list of scopes that the user should consent to during the sign in process.
 You also provide `redirect_uri` in the parameters, which should match the app's redirect URI i the Microsoft Azure admin center.

-You can optionally add parameters such as `prompt`, which controls the behavior of the log in prompt by requesting for re-authentication, user consent, or account selection among accounts with active sessions.
+You can optionally add parameters such as `prompt`, which controls the behavior of the log in prompt by requesting for reauthentication, user consent, or account selection among accounts with active sessions.

 In the second leg of the authorization flow, you handle the authentication response by calling the `auth.complete_log_in` function inside the redirect_uri controller, as shown: